 THE TEAM EXPERIENCE:

 Our emphasis is on connectivity, discovery, and learning together.
-We welcome creatives interested in sharing their creative experiences with the team, and those eager to learn something new alongside others.
+We welcome creatives interested in sharing their creative genius with the team, and those eager to learn something new alongside others.
 The LGAL artist-in-residence teams are selected to emphasize a wide range of professional experience, insight and creative content, and we look forward to building teams that promote creative exploration, honest and insightful conversation, and many moments of wonder.
 There is no specific type of creative practice that we are looking for -- just an honest and thoughtful consideration of what one might bring to the group, and one's reasons this program might be a good fit.
 We strive to create a very intimate, positive, sincere, and playful environment for all involved.

-The cost for the Light Grey Art Lab Iceland Residency is $1750 usd and covers all meals, lodging, transportation from the rendezvous location, many supplies for our workshops and content during the program.
 The program cost does not cover the cost of airfare or optional activities, as artists will be joining us from around the world.
 If you have any questions about the program, please feel free to read through the program details below and/or reach out with questions : firstname.lastname@example.org

 Check out their team profiles and those of past artists-in-residence here!

 We invite you to join us in a collaborative journey that incorporates learning, discovery and exploration amongst a rugged, majestic landscape as create and stretch our creative practices amidst the untamed wilderness.
-Not only are we hoping that the experience renews a sense of wonder in the way you make, but it can also influence the creative processes and considerations of your students, colleagues and peers.
+Not only are we hoping that the experience renews a sense of wonder in the way you make, but also influence the creative processes and considerations of your students, colleagues and peers.
 We have an opportunity to learn from each other's practices in a collaborative environment, engage in rich discussions about our work and about the world we live in.

-Light Grey Art Lab founders Lindsay Nohl and Chris Hajny have traveled many times in the last several years to explore their own creative practice and to be influenced by the landscape.
 The Light Grey Team developed the residency program as a means for creatives to share a sense of wonder, discovery and reinvention with one another in a location that inspires growth and reflection.

 The environment in Iceland is entrancing on a grand, and primal level, and we wish to bring leaders in the arts world together here to learn and share thoughts on creativity, problem solving and ideation, and learn more about why we need to use our power as creators in art, illustration and design to change minds and make an impact upon our return.